Leadership & Staff

 Member, Board of Directors

-Aakanksha is a founding Board Member of Contemporary Climate Gallery and joined the Board of Directors in November of 2023.
-She currently works at the Clark Art Institute as the Lunder Special Assistant to the Director in Williamstown, Massachusetts.
-Aakanksha is pursuing a Masters of Art History from the University of London at the Courtauld Institute of Art.
-Aakanksha Chandrashekaran graduated from Colby College with a dual major in History and Global Studies and a minor in German.
+Aakanksha is a founding Board Member of Contemporary Climate Gallery.
+She is currently pursuing a Masters of Art History from the University of London at the Courtauld Institute of Art and most recently worked at The Clark Art Institute as the Lunder Special Assistant to the Director in Williamstown, Massachusetts.
+Aakanksha graduated from Colby College with a dual major in History and Global Studies and a minor in German.
 While at Colby College, she worked as a Student Guide for the Colby College Museum of Art.
-Additionally, she worked as a Prints and Drawings Intern at the Art Institute of Chicago and as a Museum Diversity Intern at The Adirondack Experience.
+Additionally, she worked as a Prints & Drawings Intern at the Art Institute of Chicago, as well as a Museum Diversity Intern at The Adirondack Experience.

 Samuel Lunder